 Click on the links below for a monthly listing of events that are primarily in the Roseville area.
 Remember to always check the details on any event, as the time and location can change.

 Dementia: Caring & Coping is a speaker series presented by Roseville Alzheimer's & Dementia Community Action Team (RSVL A/D) and the Ramsey County Library.
 Click the flyer for information on dates and times, topics and location.
+During 2018, the series will only be offered during January, February, May, June, September, and October.
+Other special programming will be available for seniors, individuals with cognitive impairments, and their caregivers.
+Check the calendars above or click on the images below for more details about activities, support groups, as well as educational and community events.

 The Roseville Alzheimer’s and Dementia Community Action Team and the Ramsey County Library branches in Roseville and Shoreview have combined forces to make new dementia-related materials available for caregivers.
 Both library branches have a caregiver reading collection for care partners of those with Alzheimer’s, dementia, or memory loss.
 The libraries have also added Memory Minders.
 Memory Minders are kits that contain activities specifically designed for use with patrons with memory loss, and were recently featured on Northeast Journal and KSTP-TV.